Jac-Zac/Micrograd_C-/README.md

 - Optimization breaks things

 - Potentially compute for the entire batch and then compute the loss I think it store less computations

+- There is an error in the computation of the gradient